 Short Answer

-Both the model and the market expect the SAVE Act will not become law before January 4, 2027, with no compelling evidence of mispricing.
+Both the model and the market expect the SAVE Act to become law before Jan 4, 2027, with no compelling evidence of mispricing.

 1. Executive Verdict